msmasnadi/OPGEEv4/README.rst

 To Do
 ===========
 * Handle process loops
+  * Finish test for loops
+  * Run acyclic graphs using the same algorithm as cyclic ones (just no cycles, so all nodes are in set 1, independent of cycles, run in topological order)

 * Finish developing facility merge user model/attribute defs with default (or other) defs.

 * Finish integrating pint units (including offset conversions like psia/psig and API gravity)

 * Test / report on mass balances

 * Handle Fuel Gas Imports
   * Exchanges of energy carriers from outside system boundary
   * Add a Natural Gas Pipeline process: exports generate a credit (depends on functional unit)

 * Setup code coverage testing

 * Remove unneeded functionality that was imported from pygcam

-* Develop simple GUI using dash
+* [postponed] Develop simple GUI using dash

 Release Notes